Toilet Training an Older Child

 Why Some Older Kids are not Toilet Trained

-Before we get into looking at examples of IEP goals, we have to make the assumption that this toilet training issue is not a medical one.
-Have your child checked by their doctor for any possible kidney or bladder issues, anything related to incontinence.
+Have your child checked by their doctor for any possible kidney or bladder issues, anything related to incontinence or autism incontinence.

 • Functional Communication: Does the child have a functional way to communicate a desire to use the restroom?